In this article, you will learn how to use a knife for self defense.

 You may learn various techniques and ways to hold the knife as you gain expertise and experience, but for most novices, it is preferable to keep it as simple as possible.

 Learn some fundamental grips and methods, but practice with whatever comes naturally to you.
 When you have to defend yourself with a knife, you are unlikely to recall anything you have studied and will rely mainly on reflexes and instincts.

 This is where a lot of practice, as well as just utilizing what seems natural to practice with, comes in helpful, so you can be just as effective in a circumstance as you are in practice.
 Keep prepping!

-If you were surprised by any of them or liked this article, please consider following us on Facebook, Twitter, Pinterest, Reddit, and Instagram.
-Also, consider sharing this content and subscribing to get 255 free ebooks.
+If you were surprised by any of them or liked this article, please consider following us on Facebook, Twitter, Pinterest, and Instagram.
+Also, consider sharing this content and subscribing to get 100+ free survival ebooks.